kaiterra/misc/kubernetes-china-aliyun.md

 This guide uses kubeadm to set up a Kubernetes cluster on Aliyun.
 Details:

 - Ubuntu 16.04
-- Single master (non-HA)
+- Single master (non-HA).
+Should be straightforward to adapt to HA though.
 - Integration with VPC networking

-- No storage or load balancer integration
+Not covered:

+- Backup and Upgrading (maybe coming soon?)
+- Tool-assisted machine provisioning (you'll need to do it manually)
+- Aliyun storage or load balancer integration.
+It's unclear how difficult this is to set up.
+Instead, [local persistent volumes](https://kubernetes.io/blog/2018/04/13/local-persistent-volumes-beta/), which are in beta in k8s 1.10, seem like a viable alternative.

 ## 1. Set up your machines

 Make sure they're all in the same VPC (专有网络).
 The CIDR address block used for the VPC's network (目标网段; should be 172.17.0.0/16 or so) doesn't seem to be important.

-This guide is for Ubuntu 16.04, but any [supported](https://success.docker.com/article/compatibility-matrix) Docker OS should work.
-CoreOS is apparently the new hotness when it comes to hosting containerized workloads, but we haven't investigated it yet.
+This guide is for Ubuntu 16.04, but any [supported](https://success.docker.com/article/compatibility-matrix) Docker OS should work, though CoreOS is apparently the new hotness when it comes to hosting containerized workloads.